Menu Close

 What Worked

 I absolutely love the content of this series of books.
-It’s the only science curriculum I’ve found that presents science in a logical sequence (similar to the way math builds on prior learning).
-And this year I think I’ve finally found a way to minimize the main downsides I’ve experienced with these books!
+It’s the only science curriculum I’ve found so far that presents science in a logical sequence (similar to the way math builds on prior learning).
+And, this year, I think I’ve finally found a way to minimize the main difficulties I’ve sometimes experienced with these books!
+(Check out my thorough Review of BFSU for more info).

 Quick backstory: Teacher prep time has always been high for me with BFSU since it’s written in a narrative style to the teacher.
 And, it doesn’t come with worksheets or student manuals.
 Instead, the author encourages students to make their own science notebooks.
 But my kids are young and easily overwhelmed by a blank page.

-I’ve always spent a lot of time typing teacher notes for myself, creating worksheets or notebook page templates and generally just spending way too much time on prep work.
+I’ve always spent a lot of time typing teacher notes for myself, creating worksheets or notebook page templates, and generally just spending way too much time on prep work for BFSU.

 This year I decided to try simply highlighting the sections I wanted to read to the kids and writing notes in the margin about coordinating activities/experiments.
 I was worried this would be too unstructured for me but it worked!
 Simple notes to myself were enough to guide our discussion and I didn’t need to waste time reinventing the wheel.